The Living Ocean Foundation's Global Reef Expedition

 M.Y.
 Golden Shadow in Palau

-I am working as hard as possible to get these data out, but if anyone is interested in samples, data, images, etc. please let me know: andersonblairmayfield@gmail.com.
-Also, please not that I included Taiwan and the Maldives in this table, though they were not part of the GRE.
+I am working as hard as possible to get these data out, but if anyone is interested in samples, data, images, etc. please let me know: anderson@coralreefdiagnostics.com.
+Also, please note that I included Taiwan and the Maldives in this table, though they were not part of the GRE.
+What I want to do is create something like what Judy Lang and her team (AGRRA) have done and create “report cards;” whereas theirs are “coral reef reports cards,” I would like to generate “reef coral report cards” (see image below.) that speak to the health of the corals themselves (rather than the entire ecosystems).